wigasper/bender/README.md

 # bender
 Bender is my friendly Discord bot that does a few simple tasks.
 I update him as needed.
 He provides simple system status updates and parses SSH logs.
+The bot.py file can be run persistently as a systemd service (ideally) or started as a cron job.

 A particularly useful feature is the discordnotifier.py script:

 **discordnotifier.py** - This script can be used to send a notification on demand.
 I use it to send me notifications when long jobs have been completed and when SSH logins occur.
 It can be used:
 * By Python: if copied to your lib/python3.6 directory it can easily be used with an import and a single call